Natural Transformations

 Natural transformations: morphisms between functors

 A functor maps objects and morphisms from one category to another.
 A natural transformation maps between two such functors.
 For functors F and G from category C to D, a natural transformation alpha provides, for each object a in C, a morphism alpha_a : F(a) -> G(a) in D. These morphisms are called components.
-Natural transformations are how
+In

-the natural framework connects its six processing stages: each stage is a functor, and the transitions between them are natural transformations that preserve the information structure.
+the natural framework, each processing stage is a functor, and the transitions between stages are natural transformations.

 The naturality condition